reinteractive-open/installfest_guides/source/guides/installfest/testing_the_blog.md

 of code that isn't tested we have to manually generate a spec to test our comment model.

 We can now run the specs we've generated.
-Run `rake spec`.
+Run `rails spec`.
 Alternatively use the `rspec` command.
 You can run individual specs as follows:

 `rspec spec/models/post_spec.rb`